Student Educational Services

 - SES Peer Mentor Program assisted more than 50 SLU freshmen and sophomores last semester.

 - In this past year, SLU's TRiO Program assisted more than 175 SLU students.

 Director of Student Educational Services and International Services

 Tim Hercules joined the division of Enrollment and Retention Management in 2004.
 For several years, Tim served within the office of student financial services managing the counseling and outreach initiatives and provided support to families on financing an education at Saint Louis University.

-Prior to joining Saint Louis University, Tim worked for Martiz Travel Company traveling to over 40 countries and managing incentive and business meetings for Fortune 100 Companies.
+Prior to joining Saint Louis University, Tim worked for Maritz Travel Company traveling to more than 40 countries and managing incentive and business meetings for Fortune 100 companies.

 Tim holds a Juris Doctorate and Master of International Business degrees from Saint Louis University and has been honored for his work at the University with a SLUStar award.

 Tim P. Hercules